dcefram/blog/content/blog/challenging-myself-learning-rust.md

 Right now, Go language is my language of choice for creating tools, and I did create a couple including some internal tools I use at work.
 With that said, I feel like the larger the codebase/project gets, the harder it is to modify the code.
-It is true that there this is the case for most projects, but I just feel like there is a lot of repetition going on.
+It is true that this is the case for most projects, but I just feel like there is a lot of repetition going on.

 Since my end goal was to choose and use a language for my own personal hobby project (which is a web publishing platform for my own use), I thought of learning the direct competitor of